saiminh/CWN-netlifycms-eleventy/src/posts/peanut-brownie-biscuits.md

 Bake for 15 minutes or until golden.
 Allow to cool completely before serving.

-These are best fresh, but can also be stored in the fridge in an airtight container for up to a week."
+These are best fresh, but can also be stored in the fridge in an airtight container for up to a week.
 ---
 Maybe it’s the winter creeping in, but I’ve been craving home baking these past few weeks – specifically the super-Kiwi stuff my mum used to whip up from the good old _Edmonds Cookery Book_.
 I have a copy, and the baking is (unsurprisingly) packed with sugar, so I’m on a mission to tweak a few classics to make them more gut friendly.
 Here’s the first: peanut brownie biscuits, which could easily become almond brownie biscuits if you prefer.